President Calvin Coolidge Served Many City Offices

 He then served as a U.S. Congressman, Tennessee Governor and U.S. Senator.
 Though Tennessee had succeeded from the union, Johnson was the only anti-abolitionist and southern senator to retain his seat, so President Abraham Lincoln appointed him Tennessee military governor.

 With a national election approaching, Lincoln asked Johnson to join a bi-partisan ticket as vice president because he was a southern senator that was committed to keeping the union together.
 Johnson became president when Lincoln was assassinated in his second term, but the Democratic Party did not nominate Johnson for further service.
 Tennessee then voted him back into the U.S. Senate for a second time.

-One mayor and several former mayors are running for President in Election 2020.
-Read our related news:
+Several mayors and former mayors are running for President in Election 2020: